robotology/robotology-superbuild/doc/cmake-options.md

 Note: this installation method is not currently tested in Continuous Integration.

 ## MATLAB

 Support for this dependency is enabled by the `ROBOTOLOGY_USES_MATLAB` CMake option.

 **Warning: differently from other optional dependencies, MATLAB is a commercial product that requires a license to be used.**

 ### System Dependencies

 If MATLAB is not installed on your computer, install it following the instruction in https://mathworks.com/help/install/ .
+**The minimum version of MATLAB supported by the robotology-superbuild is R2022a.**
 Once you installed it, make sure that the directory containing the `matlab` executable is present in the `PATH` of your system, as [CMake's FindMatlab module](https://cmake.org/cmake/help/v3.5/module/FindMatlab.html) relies on this to find MATLAB.